Dmourn/pandas-cli/README.md

 I used the core of this for look at string data only.
 So many features are lacking I would like to add (i.e. Re-typing ints and float, calculations)

 File handling isn't great.
-Couldn't figure out if I want to use click or not.
-I think I will just use argparse, but for now it is a dependency.

-Right now, everything is assummed to be a string.
+Some functions assume the data are strings.
 This creates some odd behavior when comparing input to values.

 ```
 search file.csv
 ```
 Will crash if you search on an numeric column.